This carpet company has always been an unlikely environmental leader. Now it’s going further

 When designing an environmentally friendly office space, you may not think about the impact of what’s under your feet.
 Maybe you’re more concerned about the air-conditioning system or lighting, but the carbon footprint of flooring, with lots of square feet to cover, can add up.
-In response, Interface is now launching its first carbon-negative carpet tile.

 Interface, the largest global carpet tile manufacturer, has long thought about the carbon footprint of its carpet tiles, and since 2018 all of the company’s products have been carbon neutral, through both manufacturing processes and carbon offsets.
 Not accounting for offsets, Interface’s carpet tiles have had an average carbon footprint of 5.2 kilograms of CO2 per square meter, says Erin Meezan, the Atlanta-based company’s chief sustainability officer.